 While preparing to spend three months in Oak Harbor, WA (on Whidbey Island), I knew it might not be easy to find plant-based or gluten-free food, especially at restaurants.

 I'd previously driven through this military town, yet I'd only noticed fast food franchises and cocktail lounges whirl by.
 I was braced for the worst.

-So on a crisp winter day, with beautiful blue skies above, I slowly drove through historic downtown Oak Harbor, as it stretched along the water.
+So under winter sunshine, I slowly drove through historic downtown Oak Harbor, as it stretched along the water.

 Purple window paint drew my eyes to a sign that said Sweet Rice.

 With a name like that, I had to stop in.

 Walking through their door, I heard the gentle sounds of a loving family running their restaurant together.

 Their prices were also some of the most affordable I've seen.

 I’d order an extra lunch, to-go, to eat as dinner during night class.